TahlonBrahic/eris/CONTRIBUTING.md

 ## Scope

-Haumea only depends on [nixpkgs.lib](https://github.com/nix-community/nixpkgs.lib).
+Eris only depends on [nixpkgs.lib](https://github.com/nix-community/nixpkgs.lib).
 Features that depend on the rest of [nixpkgs] should not be added.
 However, changes that are specific to, but don't depend on [nixpkgs] are allowed.